 Sandy area groups provide food assistance in difficult time

-The COVID-19 crisis has caused not only health but economic concerns for many families.
+The COVID-19 crisis has caused not only health but also economic concerns for many.
 In Sandy, a number of nonprofit organizations, churches and community groups are offering food assistance to those in need.
-Below is a list, which will be updated as necessary for resources available to families in the Sandy, Boring and Mount Hood communities.
+Below is a list, which will be updated as necessary for resources available to those in the Sandy, Boring and Mount Hood communities

 Neighborhood Missions — Hoodland Senior Center